 2. Raise money.

-.1 Hire someone to execute the policy and manage the money.
+.1 Hire some person or some business-type entity to execute the policy and manage the money.

 This is the paradox that was ironically not discussed, likely not even mentioned at the Paradox conference.
 (Not that anyone can or should expect a fish to have wings.)
-This is also, I am convinced, what has been preventing Arcosanti from maximizing its capitalization of its potential as a registered 501-3C.
+This is also, I am convinced, what has been preventing Arcosanti from maximizing its potential or even moderately capitalizing its potential as a registered 501-3C.

 A few days after I had this minor, innocuous-seeming revelation, a different version of this problem ironically played itself out (as in "revealed itself") in the ten-unit apartment block with the culturally confusing back door/front door configuration.
 That went down like this:

-Now, before I moved in and even after I did, no-one told me about the existence of this registered non-profit Society: no-one mentioned membership or directors or the date of an AGM.
-In fact, the whole place at first seemed to be administered pretty informally.
+Now, before I moved in and even after I did, no-one told me about the existence of this registered non-profit Society.
+No-one mentioned membership or directors, the date of an AGM.
+In fact, the whole place at first seemed to be administered pretty darned informally.
 One person seemed to be in charge: if you had any problem, you called her.
 If you couldn't reach her, you could call one of two other people.

-This was fine, insofar as it went - she's a lovely person, well-meaning and conscientious.
-No-one could or should fault her energy or dedication - for heaven's sake, she's a volunteer.!
-No-one's paying her to keep her eye focused on us old geezers and our lodgings, at how we're all getting along.
+This was fine insofar as it went.
+She's a lovely person, is that gal: well-meaning and conscientious.
+No-one could or should fault her energy or dedication - for heaven's sake, she's a volunteer.
+No-one's paying her to keep her eye focused on old geezers and their lodgings, no-one's lining her pockets to keep her eye out for how we're all getting along.

-But when I did learn there is a bona fide Society, I was genuinely shocked.
+But when I learned that there is a bona fide Society, I was shocked.
 Duh!
 What's its mandate?
 How is its Constitution worded?
 What do its By-Laws say?
-Moreover, why were none of us old geezers invited to join when we applied to move in?
-Is there some reason we can't take some responsibility for at least some part of the management of our lodgings?
+Why were none of us old geezers invited to join when we applied to move in?
+Is there some reason we can't take responsibility for at least some part of the management of our lodgings?

 So here I am, wondering: How can Arcosanti actually do what Arcosanti needs to do in order to fulfill its own mandate?
 If the mandate of the Cosanti Foundation is to build Arcosanti, what policies must be put in place (and followed) in order to achieve its purpose?